 The Quantitative Reasoning (QR) requirement will expose students to developing strategies and solving problems in a structured, logical and analytical way.
 Students will also have the opportunity to apply these strategies to specific questions in specific disciplines.
 Students will take one course (usually 3 or 4 credits) beyond Mathematical Competency.
 Courses satisfying Quantitative Reasoning contain a significant quantitative component.
 These courses may come from a variety of disciplines including but not limited to Mathematics.

-D. Core Program 3 credits
+D. First-Year Seminar 3 credits

 FYS 1010 First-Year Seminar